DavidStrausz/cordova-plugin-live-ocr/README.md

 #### Changes which regard the camera view or the tesseract library can be done as follows:
 ##### Tess-two library:
-* If you don't want to use precompiled and built tess-two.aar (which is strongly recommended):
+* If you don't want to use precompiled and built tess-two.aar:
   * Download [Android NDK](https://developer.android.com/ndk/downloads/index.html) and add to `Path`
   * Download or clone [tess-two project](https://github.com/rmtheis/tess-two) (it contains Tesseract library for Android)
   * Compile tess-two using android ndk